Relapse Prevention Techniques

 - Be honest about high-risk situations, like parties, and ask for emotional support if necessary.

-- Make friends and attend support groups to be around people who also do not use drugs or alcohol.
+- Make friends and attend support groups and group therapy sessions to be around people who also do not use drugs or alcohol.

 - Find activities and hobbies that can minimize stress and improve mood.